Anchorage Municipality Court Records

 | Search fee (name search) | $15.00 per name |

-These fees are established under Alaska Administrative Rule 9 and may be updated periodically by the court system.
+These fees may be updated periodically by the court system.

 Are Court Records Public in Anchorage Municipality?

-Alaska follows a strong presumption of open access to court records.
-Under Alaska Court System Administrative Rule 37.5 and the broader framework of the Alaska Public Records Act, most court documents are available for public inspection unless a specific rule or statute restricts them.
+Alaska has a strong presumption of open access to court records.
+Under Alaska Court System Administrative Rule 37.5 and the broader Alaska Public Records Act, most court documents are available for public inspection unless a specific rule or statute restricts them.

 Records That Are Generally Public